-There are several ways do the IP address lookup for your devices.
-However, to check a device’s private IP address, the steps may vary depending on the platform you’re using.
+There are several ways to conduct an IP address lookup for your devices.
+However, to check a device’s private IP address, the steps may vary depending on the platform.

-- Access System Preferences, and click on Network.
+- Access System Preferences and select Network.

 - Type ipconfig and press Enter.